nordic-rse/nordic-rse.github.io/content/about/code-of-conduct.md

 Participants to events violating these rules may be asked to leave without a refund at the sole discretion of the conference organisers.

-Thank you for helping make this a welcoming, friendly event for all.
+Thank you for making the Nordic RSE welcoming and friendly event for all.

 ### Clarifications